nasa/cumulus/docs/deployment/create_bucket.md

+---
+id: create_bucket
-# Creating an S3 Bucket
+title: Creating an S3 Bucket
+---

 Buckets can be created on the command line with [AWS CLI][cli] or via the web interface on the [AWS console][web].